 In the shadows of the mountains that stand majestically and stall the marching clouds, lie valleys and expanses that yearn for the nourishing drops of rain.
 Desert regions, both cold and hot, are not completely lifeless – their inhabitants survive despite the arid conditions and find solace in oases and the occasional pond.
 The desolate landscape holds some very promising secrets of life.
 The indescribable beauty of it all must be seen to be experienced.

-Our Pathfinders will tailor this story for you.
+Thank you Our Pathfinders will tailor this story for you.
 Please share your details on the form below and we will get back to you promptly.

 Thank you for joining the kamalan community.
 You shall receive stories from the nooks and crannies of India.
 In order to ensure our stories find their way to you, please confirm your subscription once the email reaches you.